 Still, this is the only thing I can complain about.

-This story originally appeared in Gatehouse Gazette #20 (September 2011), p.
+This story first appeared in Gatehouse Gazette 20 (September 2011), p.
 28, with the headline “Fistful of Reefer”.